Egypt-to-Saudi Arabia Red Sea Crossing Candidates

 Critics of this theory argue that there is a large gap interrupting the proposed underwater land path.
 Unless this gap came into existence after the Exodus, the Israelites would not have been able to cross due to this deep gap.

-Proponents have suggested that gap may not have existed during the time of the Exodus, as the land may have shifted with tectonic movements.
-Critics counter that the theory does not align with current knowledge of tectonic plate movements.
-If the proponents are right, the Straits of Tiran are then certainly a plausible candidate for the crossing site.
+Proponents have suggested that the gap within the Straits of Tiran (as seen above) may not have existed during the time of the Exodus, as the land may have shifted with tectonic movements.
+Critics counter that the theory does not align with current knowledge of tectonic plate movements and that there is more rough, up-and-down terrain even after the gap.
+However, if the proponents are right and later geological activity has caused the rough topography, the Straits of Tiran are then certainly a plausible candidate for the crossing site.